This travel guide on how to get the Crete to Santorini ferry has all the information you need to make your Greek island hopping planning easier.

-For summer 2019, they run two high-speed ferries a day between Crete and Santorini.
+During the summer, they run two high-speed ferries a day between Crete and Santorini.

 Crete to Santorini ferry information – Minoan Lines

 Minoan Lines is one of our favourite ferry companies in Greece.
-In summer 2019, a high speed boat called Santorini Palace will run daily on the Heraklion – Santorini route, taking just two hours.
+In summer, a high speed boat called Santorini Palace will run on most days on the Heraklion – Santorini route, taking just two hours.